-The Central American Federation of Pharmaceutical Laboratories (FEDEFARMA for its initials in Spanish), the IFPMA regional chapter clustering fourteen multinational pharmaceutical research companies, echoes this initiative as of the end of 2006 and appoints a specific committee to prepare a Code of Good Practice for the Promotion of Medicines that is fully in tune with the IFPMA Code and includes the peculiarities of our region.
+The Central American Federation of Pharmaceutical Laboratories (FEDEFARMA for its initials in Spanish), the IFPMA regional chapter clustering eighteen multinational pharmaceutical research companies, echoes this initiative as of the end of 2006 and appoints a specific committee to prepare a Code of Good Practice for the Promotion of Medicines that is fully in tune with the IFPMA Code and includes the peculiarities of our region.
 Our Ethics Committee again reviewed this code in 2011, on its own initiative, and halfway through 2012 so as to incorporate the modifications made by IFPMA to its code at the beginning of that same year.
+New adjustments were made on 2019 in accordance with the guidelines received by this entity.